 3. have a valid Social Security number (unless from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau)

 4. be enrolled or accepted for enrollment as a regular student in an eligible degree or certificate program

-7. possess a high school diploma, or a recognized equivalent such as a General Educational Development (GED) certificate, or completion of a high school education in a homeschool setting approved under state law,
+8. possess a high school diploma, or a recognized equivalent such as a General Educational Development (GED) certificate or other state sanctioned test or diploma-eqiuvalency certificate, a homeschool setting approved under state law(or if state law does not require a homeschooled student to obtain completion credential completing a high school education in a homeschool setting thtat qualifies as an exemption from compulsory attendance requirements under state law)

-9. sign statement on the FAFSA stating that you are not in default on a federal student loan and do not owe a refund on a federal student grant
+10. sign statement on the FAFSA stating that you are not in default on a federal student loan and do not owe money on a federal student grant

 Impact of Drug Convictions on Receipt of Federal Student Aid